 The Engineering and Technology Journal adopts an anonymous review process.
 Each article will pass through an initial assessment conducted by the journal editor to ensure its suitability for the journal.
 The Manuscript must not have a similarity index that is more than 20%.
 Typically, any paper deemed suitable is then passed to at least two independent reviewers for the scientific quality assessment.
 The final decision (acceptance or rejection) is the editor's responsibility.
 For more details about the reviewing process, check the journal peer-reviewing process.

-It is important to note that any corrections made by the author to his/her manuscript after reviewers' recommendations must be highlighted in yellow.
+It is important to note that any corrections made by the author to his/her manuscript after reviewers' recommendations must be highlighted.
 This helps the reviewer in tracking the corrections.